- Child Care Services

 We hope you will join us…we look forward to seeing you!

 I am a new mother and I am choosing to breasfeed my baby.
 Where are the lactation spaces on campus?

-Iowa State University currently has 21 designated lactation spaces on campus.
+Iowa State University currently has over 20 designated lactation spaces on campus.
 These are available for use by all staff, faculty, students, and visitors to our campus.
 Each space has an electrical outlet, chair, table, and most have a lockable door.
-You will find a printable list of lactation spaces on the Lactation Spaces website plus additional resources.
+You will find a printable list of lactation spaces, along with additional resources on the Lactation Spaces website.

 I am an ISU employee.
 Does ISU have a Dependent Care Assistance Program?

 The health care flexible spending account (FSA) & dependent care assistance program (DCAP) help you save money on medical and dependent child care expenses.
 Use these accounts to leverage your household’s savings.
 By contributing a portion of your pay into an FSA or DCAP on a pre-tax basis, you may save from 25% to 40% on the cost of eligible expenses you are already incurring.
 These plans are administered through ASIFlex.

 Typically, a sick child is excluded from their regular child care setting during an illness.
 We are fortunate to have a mildly-ill child care program on campus - the Comfort Zone.
 This service provides care for children 6 months through fifth grade who are suffering from routine childhood illnesses.
 The goal of the program is to help children slowly return to normal activity during a time of illness and for parents to be able to attend work or class as necessary.